StemVibrations/STEM/docs/tutorial2.rst

 Overview
 --------
 This tutorial shows how to set up a moving load on top of an embankment with two soil layers underneath, in a 3D model.
-This tutorial builds on :ref:`tutorial2`, where a line load was applied on top of the embankment.
+The moving load is applied on top of the embankment and moves in the z-direction at constant velocity.
-In this tutorial, the line load is replaced by a moving load, which moves along the embankment with a velocity of 30 m/s.
-The geometry and material parameters are the same as in the previous tutorial.

 Imports and setup
 -----------------